revagomes/website/designs/blog/13-tropo-and-node-js.md

 [Tropo]: http://www.tropo.com

-[Tropo][] is a multi-channel communication platform that lets you build Phone, SMS and IM apps - all using the same Node.js code base.
+[Tropo][] is a multi-channel communication platform that lets you build Phone, SMS and IM apps - all using the same Node.js codebase.

 On the phone side, Tropo integrates with SIP (the industry standard for VoIP telephony) and Skype.
 On the SMS side, Tropo supports sending